I've written about anxiety in menopause before, but during the last year, not surprisingly the number of women suffering with it has shot up.

 Tip; look after your gut by eliminating foods that you might be sensitive to (eg gluten or dairy) for a few weeks to notice how you feel.
 Try foods rich in probiotics such as live yoghurt, sauerkraut, kefir, kombucha to rebalance your gut bacteria.

-- Nutrient deficiencies – these vitamins and minerals are crucial for brain health – Magnesium (nature’s tranquiliser!), Vitamin D (sunshine), B12, B6 (helps to make neurotransmitters like serotonin), Folate (helps B12 and iron), Iron (carries oxygen to brain cells), Omega 3 fats and zinc, among others.
-If we don’t get enough from our diet, OR we are not absorbing them very well, deficiencies can occur and cause symptoms.
+These vitamins and minerals are crucial for brain health – Magnesium (nature’s tranquiliser!), Vitamin D (sunshine), B12, B6 (helps to make neurotransmitters like serotonin), Folate (helps B12 and iron), Iron (carries oxygen to brain cells), Omega 3 fats and zinc, among others.
+If we don't get enough from our diet, OR we are not absorbing them very well, deficiencies can occur and cause symptoms.